Home: Kenneth Freeman | Purposeful Places

 Welcome!

-Over the last three decades, I have gained knowledge, experience and expertise in a wide variety of disciplines relating to the design and management of healthy working environments, with a particular emphasis on the benefits of biophilic design, interior landscaping and indoor air quality.
+Over the last three decades, I have gained knowledge, experience and expertise in a wide variety of disciplines relating to the design and management of healthy working environments.
+My focus is usually on the benefits of biophilic design, interior landscaping and indoor air quality.

 Thanks for visiting,